ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## ACE Groupcomm Errors {#iana-ace-groupcomm-errors}

-IANA is asked to register the following entries in the "ACE Groupcomm Errors" registry within the "Authentication and Authorization for Constrained Environments (ACE)" registry group.
+IANA is asked to register the following entries in the "ACE Groupcomm Errors" registry within the "Authentication and Authorization for Constrained Environments (ACE)" registry group:

 * Value: 10 (suggested)
 * Description: Group currently active